Frequently Asked Questions

 WHEN DOES THE SCHOOL DAY BEGIN?

 Classrooms open in the morning at 8:30 AM.
-Staggered arrivals may be arranged as early as 8:00am.
+Staggered arrivals may be arranged as early as 8:00am at no extra charge.

 DOES MCNS OFFER ANY FINANCIAL AID?